 Educate Girls was the service provider for the world’s first development impact bond (DIB) in education benefiting over 15,000 students.
 The three-year DIB, launched in June 2015, has delivered strong results in its first two years, in some cases exceeding its targets of enrollment of out of school girls and improved learning, serving as proof of concept that outcomes can be achieved at scale.
 The final and 3rd year results will be announced on July 13 at the Brookings Institution in Washington, DC.
 To register for the event via webinar, please visit here.

-Swati Narayan is the US Director of Educate Girls.
+Swati Narayan is the former US Director of Educate Girls.
 Educate Girls and is a non-governmental organization that holistically tackles issues at the root of gender inequality in India’s educational system.
 Their comprehensive model reforms government schools through community ownership and has helped to ensure over 90 percent enrollment and higher attendance, as well as improved school infrastructure, quality of education, and learning outcomes for all girls.
 Founded in 2007 by Safeena Husain, Educate Girls works in over 21,000 schools with over 4.1 million beneficiaries across Rajasthan and Madhya Pradesh.
 For more information on the DIB or Educate Girls, please contact Swati Narayan at email@example.com.